-- Prepare Dough: Combine gluten-free all-purpose flour, yeast, sugar, warm water, oil, and salt together in a large mixing bowl.
+- Prepare Dough: Combine gluten-free all-purpose flour, xanthan gum (if using), salt, yeast, sugar, warm water, and oil together in a large mixing bowl.
 Mix well until you get a homogeneous dough.
 Cover with plastic wrap and let it sit for an hour.

 - Preheat and Line: Preheat oven to 375F and line a large baking sheet with a silpat or parchment paper.
 Arrange the oven rack to the middle position.